CruxConnect/crux-docs/_product_supplier/create_sku.md

 product_identifiers
 : (object) The Product Identifiers object contains the upca, ean13, gtin14, isbn, asin, and mpn for the SKU.

+inventory_lists
+: (list) The Inventory Lists list contains all of the Inventory List objects where this SKU currently resides.

+created
+: (string) The Created parameter indicates the date the SKU was Created in our system.

+last_updated
+: (string) The Last Updated parameter indicates the date the SKU was Last Updated in our system.

+sku_id
+: (string) The SKU Identifier for the SKU as provided by the Supplier

 quantity_in_stock
 : (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.